tAndreani/Not_Normal_PairedTest/README.md

 Input Two Matrices: Control and Treatment
 Return: a T observed and a T empirical
-You can select the threshold by which your T-values observed are significant or not to the respect of the T-values empirical
+You can select the treshold by which your T-values observed are significant or not to the respect of the T-values empirical.
+In Script.r it is possible to find an example on how to use the script.